abolfazl6678/Retail-Demand-Forecasting-DeepLearning/README.md

 The dataset was provided in Kaggle (see Acknowledgments section) and includes detailed of retail store inventory as a table named **retail_store_inventory** with below varaibles.
 - **number of Rows of the table:** ~73,000
 - **Columns (variabes):**
-- Date –--------------------------- The specific day when the sales or demand data was recorded.
+- Date –--- ---------------- The specific day when the sales or demand data was recorded.
-- Store ID –------------------ A unique identifier for each store location.
+- Store ID –---------------- A unique identifier for each store location.
-- Product ID –------------------ A unique identifier for each product in the catalog.
+- Product ID –-------------- A unique identifier for each product in the catalog.
-- Category –------------------ The classification of the product (e.g., electronics, toys, groceries).
+- Category –---------------- The classification of the product (e.g., electronics, toys, groceries).
 - Region –------------------ The geographical area where the store is located (e.g., North, South, West ).
-- Units Sold –------------------ The actual number of product units sold on the given date.
+- Units Sold –-------------- The actual number of product units sold on the given date.
-- Units Ordered –------------------ The number of product units requested by the store or customers (may differ from units sold if out of stock).
+- Units Ordered –----------- The number of product units requested by the store or customers (may differ from units sold if out of stock).
-- Demand Forecast –------------------ The predicted number of units expected to be sold, based on forecasting models.
+- Demand Forecas------------ The predicted number of units expected to be sold, based on forecasting models.
-- Price –------------------ The selling price of the product per unit at the time of sale.
+- Price –------------------- The selling price of the product per unit at the time of sale.
-- Discount –------------------ Any reduction applied to the original product price (percentage or amount).
+- Discount –---------------- Any reduction applied to the original product price (percentage or amount).
-- Weather Condition –------------------ Environmental factors such as sunny, rainy, which can influence demand.
+- Weather Condition –------- Environmental factors such as sunny, rainy, which can influence demand.
-- Holiday/Promotion –------------------ Indicates if the date coincided with a holiday, festival, or promotional campaign (binary ).
+- Holiday/Promotion –------- Indicates if the date coincided with a holiday, festival, or promotional campaign (binary ).
-- Competitor Pricing –------------------ Price of a similar product offered by competitors in the same region or market.
+- Competitor Pricing –------ Price of a similar product offered by competitors in the same region or market.
-- Seasonality –------------------ Cyclical or seasonal effects influencing sales patterns (e.g., Autumn, winter, spring).
+- Seasonality –------------- Cyclical or seasonal effects influencing sales patterns (e.g., Autumn, winter, spring).

 ---